 UVM Pre Vet Club

-everything you want to know about a career in veterinary medicine.
+(AVMA): This site has everything you want to know about a career in

 Veterinary Medical College Application Service (VMCAS): When you apply to vet school, this is the site you'll need.
 It contains the common application used by most accredited vet schools.

 Association of American Veterinary Medical Colleges (AAVMC): The AAVMC oversees the VMCAS site.
 This site also has a lot of information on different opportunities available to prevet and vet students.

 ETS : Before you apply to vet school you will need to take the GREs, a college-level version of the SATs.
 This site will tell you everything you need to know about the exam, as well as how to register for it once you're ready to take it.

 Veterinary Medical School Admissions Requirements (VMSAR): This is a book published by the AAVMC that provides a description of every AVMA-accredited vet school, including information on requirements and admission rates.
 A new edition is released every year, so it's a good a idea to wait until the year you apply to purchase one.